xinshi-chen/GenerativeAdversarialUserModel/README.md

 The dataset can be obtained via the [shared dropbox folder](https://www.dropbox.com/sh/57gqb1c98gxasr8/AABDPPVnggypWwn2NsLNq7x6a?dl=0).

-After downloading the shared folder, put it under the root of the project (or create a symbolic link) and rename it as 'dropbox', so that the default bash script can automatically find them.
+After downloading the `.txt` files in the shared folder, put then under the 'dropbox' folder, so that the default bash script can automatically find them.

 Finally the project has the following folder structure:
 ```